 Here are some tips to follow to help stay healthy throughout your pregnancy (4):

-- Stay hydrated and drink lots of fluids.
+- Stay hydrated and drink lots of fluids, but avoid sodas, tea, coffee, and sugary drinks.

 - Do not strain yourself or indulge in activities that may exert pressure on your abdomen.